- Category-wise Good Score in UCEED 2025

 Minimum Qualifying Score in UCEED 2025

 A qualifying score set as the cutoff should be obtained by you to seek admission through UCEED 2025.
-Such a score shall constitute the eligibility criteria and will vary with factors like the level of difficulty in the exam, test-takers in the number of seats available for the institutes taking part in the exams.
+Such a score shall constitute the eligibility criteria and will vary with factors like the level of difficulty in the exam and the number of test-takers in the number of seats available for the institutes taking part in the exams.
 The average of the marks achieved by all students in Part A of the exams and the standard deviation are used for calculating the cutoff.

 Once the UCEED 2025 results are announced, the cutoff marks and UCEED 2025 merit list are published.
 If you are aiming for a good score in UCEED 2025 exam, it is important to understand the qualifying marks required for your category before setting your expectations.